European-Unified-ID/EUID-docs/api/v2/sdks/client-side-identity-v2.md

 Clears the EUID identity from the [first-party cookie](#euid-cookie-format), thus closing the client's identity session and disconnecting the client lifecycle.

-When an unauthenticated user is present, or a user wants to log out of targeted advertising on the publisher's site, make the following call:
+When a user logs out of the publisher's site, make the following call:

 ```html
 <script>